mantissa/CodedCuts/README.md

 A two-day workshop that looks at the history of paper-cutting craft and introduces new techniques involving generative processes.
 Students will first draw their own line art.
 Using this as a source, they will digitize their artwork to vector graphics and use custom software to generate a composition.
 With the help of laser cutting, students will assemble paper cuts that utilize layering and color play.
 This workshop provides an introduction to programming concepts through the medium of paper; no prior programming experience is necessary.

-This is a repository of code samples that were programmed in Processing and openFrameworks.
+This is a repository of code samples and workshop applications that were made with Processing and openFrameworks.

 ### Workshop Images